 Dad’s brain began to bleed that day, and he experienced stroke-like symptoms.
-He lost movement in the right side of his body, and lost his ability to speak.
+He lost movement on the right side of his body and lost his ability to speak.
 His brain bled because there was this powerful, invading army conquering organs—like territory—throughout his body.
 This army didn’t wave a white flag of surrender.

 From that day in November until dad passed away in May, he could only make sounds.
 For six months, I didn’t hear a hello or an I love you, didn’t hear a full word or sentence from my father.
 Because of what the cancer did, he didn’t just lose his words, but his ability to write.

 There was no letter filled with advice, there were no last words—just the raspy sounds of last breaths.

 What I did have was a series of frequent, past phone calls tucked into the hope chest of my heart, a series of words spoken throughout my life that I tried to recall.